Free Shipping to US on orders $75+ Shop Now

 • Take deep breaths;

-• Touch different objects, textures;
+• Touch different objects and textures;

 • Put your hands in cold water slowly by inserting the fingertips first.
 Think about the process as you dip the whole palm;